neondatabase/neon/docs/rfcs/033-storage-controller-drain-and-fill.md

 ** Node scheduling policies ** act as constraints to the scheduler.
 For instance, when a node is set in the `Paused` policy, no further shards will be scheduled on it.

-** Node ** is a pagserver.
+** Node ** is a pageserver.
 Term is used interchangeably in this RFC.

 ** Deployment orchestrator ** is a generic term for whatever drives our deployments.
 Currently, it's an Ansible playbook.